top of page

 4.

 The production of a curriculum.
-In keeping with Brecht’s view of theatre’s capacity to transform existing conditions, we aim for the sitcom-as-learning play to inform to a new configuration of fine art education.
-This curriculum will be, for JCHP & AD, a manifestation of ‘what has been learned’ through the sitcom; ideally, an obliteration of existing practices of fine art education to be replaced by something else, as yet to be discovered through phase 1, 2 and 3.
+In keeping with Brecht’s view of theatre’s capacity to transform existing conditions, we aim for the sitcom to inform to a new configuration of fine art education.
+This curriculum will be, for JCHP & AD, a manifestation of ‘what has been learned’ through the sitcom; ideally, a reconfiguration of existing practices of fine art education to be replaced by something else, as yet to be discovered through phase 1, 2 and 3.

 WHY BRECHT?